Jonathan India Player Props: Reds vs. Phillies

 Phillies Pitching Rankings

-- The Phillies pitching staff is 13th in MLB with a collective nine strikeouts per nine innings.
+- The Phillies pitching staff ranks 15th in the league with a collective 8.9 strikeouts per nine innings.

-- The Phillies' 5.38 team ERA ranks 25th among all league pitching staffs.
+- The Phillies have the 24th-ranked team ERA across all MLB pitching staffs (5.13).

-- Phillies pitchers combine to rank 16th in baseball in home runs surrendered (15 total, 1.2 per game).
+- The Phillies rank 11th in baseball in home runs surrendered (15 total, 1.1 per game).

-- Walker (0-1) pitches for the Phillies to make his third start this season.
+- The Phillies will look to Strahm (1-0) in his third start of the season.

-- His most recent appearance was on Sunday against the Cincinnati Reds, when the righty tossed 4 2/3 innings, surrendering two earned runs while allowing three hits.
+- In his last time out on Monday, the lefty tossed five scoreless innings against the Miami Marlins while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.